-When you visit this address (with your username in it instead of mine), you’ll see a page that makes it look as though you can recommend yourself:
+When you visit this address (with your username in it instead of mine), you’ll see a page that prompts you to search:

 Any 1st-level connections who click this link will have an easy route to recommending you on LinkedIn.
 By reducing friction this way and reminding people to recommend you, you should start gathering more recommendations.

 When giving recommendations, be careful to select the right Experience item for the other person.

 It’s easy to pick the wrong item if the person has lots of Experience items, but if they ever clear up their profile and remove outdated or duplicate Experience items, all recommendations for those items will vanish.

 If in doubt, double-check before selecting the Experience item, as once the recommendation is published, it can’t be moved to a different Experience item.

 When you receive a recommendation, you’ll have the option to review it before publishing it.

 If needs be, you can ask for revisions before allowing the recommendation to be visible on your profile.